A “Do Good” Grant

 We chose not to take any photos of the delivery out of respect for privacy.

 Back at home, we learned that feeding the homeless may come with some controversy.
-We believe we were able to positively impact the lives of 45 hungry people in a small way.
-Yes, there are more efficient ways to accomplish delivering food to those in need.
-Bringing the homeless into a facility that has additional resources (beyond food) could offer benefits alongside a meal.
-We were able to spread love to people that not only need food, but also welcomed a simple and kind action.
-The community was appreciative of the food and we were happy to help so many who were outside in Denver on a day that included snow and nighttime temperatures in the teens.
+We believe we were able to positively impact the lives of 45 hungry people.
+Yes, there are more efficient ways to accomplish delivering food to people in need.
+Bringing people into a facility that has additional resources (beyond food) could offer benefits alongside a meal.
+We were able to spread love to people that not only need food, but people that benefit from a personal, simple, kind gesture.
+The community was appreciative of the food and we were happy to help people who were outside in Denver on a day that included snow and nighttime temperatures in the teens.

 An Ongoing Commitment to Help the Homeless